ros-navigation/docs.nav2.org/docs/tutorials/plugin_tutorials/docs/writing_new_nav2planner_plugin.md

 ### 4. Run StraightLine plugin

 Run Turtlebot3 simulation with enabled navigation2.
-Detailed instruction how to make it are written at [Getting Started][getting-started].
+Detailed instruction how to make it are written at [Quickstart][quickstart].
 Below is shortcut command for that:

 ```bash
 $ ros2 launch nav2_bringup tb3_simulation_launch.py params_file:=/path/to/your_params_file.yaml
 ```

-Then goto RViz and click on the “2D Pose Estimate” button at the top and point to the location on map as it was described in [Getting Started][getting-started].
+Then goto RViz and click on the “2D Pose Estimate” button at the top and point to the location on map as it was described in [Quickstart][quickstart].
 Robot will localize on the map and then click on “Navigation2 goal” and click on the pose where you want your planner to consider a goal pose.
 After that planner will plan the path and robot will start moving towards the goal.